-There was no triggering event in the second quarter of 2020 that would cause us to believe the value of crude oil and natural gas producing properties should be impaired.
-Factors considered included higher future strip prices for the second quarter of 2020 compared to the first quarter of 2020, and that the Company incurred no significant capital expenditures in the period related to the fields in the Etame Marin block.
+There was no triggering event in the third quarter of 2020 that would cause us to believe the value of crude oil and natural gas producing properties should be impaired.
+Factors considered included slightly higher future strip prices for the third quarter of 2020 compared to the second quarter of 2020, and that the Company incurred no significant capital expenditures in the period related to the fields in the Etame Marin block.
 During the first quarter of 2020, declining forecasted oil prices caused the Company to perform an impairment review.
 The impairment test was performed using the year end 2019 independently prepared reserve report, estimated reserves for the South East Etame 4H well completed in March 2020 and forward price curves.
-The Company performed a recoverability test as defined under ASC 932 and ASC 360, noting that the undiscounted cash flows related to the Etame, Avouma, Ebouri, Southeast Etame and North Tchibala fields were less than the book values for these fields resulting in the Company recording a \$30.6 million impairment loss to write down the Company's investment in each field to their fair value of \$15.6 million during the three months ended March 31, 2020.
+The Company performed a recoverability test as defined under ASC 932 and ASC 360, noting that the undiscounted cash flows related to the Etame, Avouma, Ebouri, Southeast Etame and North Tchibala fields were less than the book values for these fields resulting in the Company's investment in each field to their fair value of \$15.6 million during the three months ended March 31, 2020.

-With respect to the second quarter of 2019, as a result of lower future strip prices for the second quarter of 2019 compared to the first quarter of 2019, VAALCO compared the undiscounted estimated future net cash flows to the carrying value of the crude oil and natural gas properties.
+With respect to the third quarter of 2019, as a result of lower future strip prices for the third quarter of 2019 compared to the second quarter of 2019, VAALCO compared the undiscounted estimated future net cash flows to the carrying value of the crude oil and natural gas properties.
 Based on this analysis, no impairment was identified and there were no indicators that adjustments were needed to the year-end reserve report.